BANYAN TREE

 San shared a very special bond with his Bapi (Dad) whom he lost recently.
 His dad had a profound love for cooking and dreamed of having his own place someday to serve gourmet food.
 He spent many an evening cooking for friends and family and boy did they love it!
 The concept of Banyan Tree is a dedication to Bapi and his dream of a place to bring people and food together.

-Samosa chaat is a popular North Indian street food that combines crispy samosas which is Indian hand pies mixed with an assortment of churneys, and a variety of toppings to create a flavorful, tangy, and spicy snack
+A popular North Indian street food that combines crispy samosas (Indian hand pies) with an assortment of chutneys, and a variety of toppings to create a flavorful and tangy snack.

-Bhel puri is a popular Indian street food known for its balance of sweet, spicy, tangy, and crunchy textures, making it an addictive snack enjoyed across India, especially in Mumbai.
-It is made primarily from crispy puffed rice mixed with onions, tomatoes, and sev (thin fried gram flour noodles).
-The mixture is tossed with a combination of chutneys along with spices like chaat masala and fresh coriander leaves.
+Quintessential Indian street food known for its sweet, spicy, tangy, and crunchy textures, making it an addictive snack enjoyed across India, especially in Mumbai.
+It is made with crispy puffed rice mixed with fried lentils and topped with onions, chutneys, and fresh cilantro.

-Probably the most sought after Indian dish and a perennial favorite, tender pieces of chicken in a rich creamy sauce amped up by using butter from a local dairy farm.
-If you like flavors which are rich and complex, then look no further!
+Synonymous with Indian cuisine around the world and a fan favorite, tender pieces of chicken in a rich creamy sauce, amped up with butter.
+If you like complex flavors, look no further!

-Inspired by the Portuguese preparation, vinha d’alhos, Vindaloo is a famous dish from the Indian state of Goa.
-Pork Vindaloo is a spicy stew of tender pork cubes in red chilli, garlic and vinegar sauce.
+Originating from the Portuguese “vinha d’alhos”, Vindaloo from the Indian state of Goa is a spicy stew of tender pork cubes in red chili, garlic, and vinegar sauce.
 Definitely the spiciest dish on our food truck!

 Inquire at the truck!

 San's aromatic basmati rice preparation which is infused with spices and ghee (Indian clarified butter).
-This is a recipe passed down through generations in San's house.
+This is a recipe passed down through generations in San's family.

 Masala chai is a traditional Indian spiced tea made by brewing black tea with a blend of aromatic spices, milk, and sugar.
 The term “masala” means “spices” and “chai” means “tea” in Hindi, so masala chai literally translates to “spiced tea”